-Spinach is a member of the goosefoot plant family.
+Spinach is a member of the gobsetoot plant family.
 Surprisingly, it is first cousin to the beet.
-Eating spinach is a good way to build up from in the blood NOTICE TO TAXPAYERS Beginning October 1, 1990 an additional penalty of \$10.00 will be added to each 1988 and prior years delinquent tax that appears unpaid on the records of the county treasurer.
+Eating spinach is NOT CE TO TAXPAYERS Beginning October 1, 1990 an additional penalty of \$10.00 will be added to each 1988 and prior years delinquent tax that appears unpaid on the records of the county treasurer.
 This amount is added according to the provisions of Section 211.59 and 211.60 compiled laws of Michigan to cover the expense of sale at the next May tax sale.
 Immediate payment will save you this additional penalty and keep your property from appearing in the public list of lands to be offered at tax sale.
-OAKLAND COUNTY TREASURER MAIN OFFICE 1200 N.Telegraph Rd.
-Pontiac, MI 48053 BRANCH OFFICE 31001 Lahser Birmingham, MI 48010
+C. HUGH DOHA OAKLAND COUNTY TREASURER MAIN OFFICE 1200 N.Telegraph Rd.
+Pontiac.
+MI 48053 BRANCH OFFICE 31001 Lahser Birmingham, MI 48010